pranatahouse/phmap-osmand/README.md

 # phmap-osmand

 Custom rendering style for OsmAnd.
-We have two styles variant available at the moments.
+We have two styles variant available at the moment.

 # Installation